dortania/OpenCore-Install-Guide/README.md

 # Introduction
-Last edited: Febuary 11, 2020
+Last edited: Febuary 13, 2020
 * [GitHub Pages link with Darkmode support](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/)

 ### About

 OpenCore is an open-source unconventional first-in-class piece of software designed to intercept kernel loading to insert a highly advanced rootkit, designed to be an alternative to Clover.
 OpenCore aims to resolve the constraints and issues imposed by Clover by providing a more versatile and modular system.
 While OpenCore is primarily designed for Hackintosh systems, it can be used in any scenario where an emulated EFI is needed.

 Please remember that OpenCore is still new and currently in beta.
 Unless you want to be on the bleeding edge of Hackintosh development or are planning on contributing to the project, you probably don't want to migrate if you have a stable system currently.
-Certain aspects of OpenCore such as Vault support will not be covered in this guide.

 Lastly, this guide is only meant to be a starting point in your journey with OpenCore and not recommended for beginners unless absolutely necessary.
 For those starting, please see the [r/Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/).
 And those who have issues can visit both the [r/Hackintosh subreddit](https://www.reddit.com/r/hackintosh/) and [r/Hackintosh discord](https://discord.gg/u8V7N5C) for more help.